-Our school is an inclusive school, and we aim to address all children's individual needs and support their development in the most appropriate way possible.
+Our school is an inclusive school and we aim to address all children's individual needs and support their development in the most appropriate way possible.
 We have experience in providing additional and/or different provision for children with a range of needs, including:

-- Cognition and Learning moderate and severe learning difficulties such as global delay, autistic spectrum disorders and specific learning difficulties, e.g. dyslexia, dyspraxia. - $\cdot \textbf{Sensory and Physical} \text{hearing and visual impairment and physical disability}. \\$ - \cdot Communication and Interaction speech and language difficulties and autistic spectrum disorders - \cdot Social, Emotional and Mental Health social and emotional difficulties which may lead to challenging behaviour; mental health difficulties like anxiety and depression; attention deficit hyperactivity disorder.
+- · Cognition and Learning moderate and severe learning difficulties such as global delay, autistic spectrum disorders and specific learning difficulties, e.g. dyslexia, dyspraxia. - · Sensory and Physical hearing and visual impairment and physical disability. - · Communication and Interaction speech and language difficulties and autistic spectrum disorders - · Social, Emotional and Mental Health social and emotional difficulties which may lead to challenging behaviour; mental health difficulties like anxiety and depression; attention deficit hyperactivity disorder.

-4 children have been assessed and has an EHCP.
+1 child has been assessed and has an EHCP.
 Other children are being supported by the SENDCO